Danielovich/markdownposts/three-page-path-challenge-first-iteration.md

 }
 ```

 I chose to flatten the paths and use that as my dictionary key.
-Since the ```CommonPathOccurrence``` is immutable, I have to remove the existing instance and add a new one with the old values and an increased count.

 I use the ```CommonPath``` as a collection type within ```CommonPathOccurrence``` acting as a container, but looking at the composition and especially how I use that specific collection with the ```ExistingCommonPathOccurrence``` and ```NonExistingCommonPathOccurrence``` I think I can do a better design.
 This is still the first iteration, though, so I will come to it.